atomist/sdm-pack-aspect/docs/developer.md

 - **Aspects**, which extract **fingerprint** data from repositories allowing visualization and (optionally) rolling out updates and on-change workflows.
 - **Taggers**, which provide insights based on fingerprint data extracted by aspects.
-- **Scorers**, which help to rank repositories based on fingerprint data.
+- **Scorers**, which help to rank repositories.
 Scorers enable you to gamify development at scale and reward or penalize good or bad usages.
 - **Custom reporters**, which can use data captured by aspects for wholly custom reports.

 The key underlying concept is that of a **fingerprint**: a snapshot of a concern within a project--for example, the version of a particular library.
 However, fingerprints can encompass much more than merely dependencies.
 Out of the box examples include: